Operational clarity for daily work

 Wellness and Spa Area in the Hotel

-If the hotel has a wellness or spa area, the housekeeping staff is also responsible for maintaining its cleanliness and standards.
+If the hotel has a wellness or spa area, the housekeeping team keeps that clean and up to standard too.

 Spa Supervisor (Wellness Inspector)